opencord/voltha-docs/overview/contributing.rst

 Core Contributors
 -----------------

-Anyone with a Gerrit account can open new issues, comment on existing issues, or contribute code by opening a review.
+Anyone with a GitHub account can open new issues, comment on existing issues, or contribute code by opening a pull request.

 A **“core contributor”** is someone who can manage, approve and merge patches, and create new branches in the main repository.